CONNECT-Solution/CONNECT/README.md

         $ mvn clean install

 ####Building an ear
-All services profiles are active by default, if you want to exclude a service, in this case Patient Discovery, you can turn off the profile by adding a "!" to the name of the service profile you'd like to exclude (needs to be escaped with "\" char on *NIX) platforms:
+All services profiles except DB (execute database scripts), X12 and Direct are active by default, if you want to exclude a service, in this case Patient Discovery, you can turn off the profile by adding a "!" to the name of the service profile you'd like to exclude (needs to be escaped with "\" char on *NIX) platforms:

         $ mvn clean install -P \!PD